Dudley Owen-Thomas: Education and cricket career

-In 1971 he was secretary of the Cambridge University Cricket Club, and scored 747 runs at 49.80, "hitting the ball with the full sweep of the bat".
+In 1971 Owen-Thomas was secretary of the Cambridge University Cricket Club, and scored 747 runs at 49.80, "hitting the ball with the full sweep of the bat".
 In the second match of the season he made 108 not out against Leicestershire, adding 175 for the third wicket with his captain, Majid Khan, to take Cambridge to a seven-wicket victory.
 In the match against Oxford University he scored 146 in just under four hours to enable Khan to declare; the match ended in a draw with Oxford nine wickets down.
 In 1972, once again secretary to Khan, he made 373 runs at 41.44, and in his last match, against Oxford, he scored 114 in a match when nobody else passed 51, and helped Cambridge to an innings victory, their first victory in the series since 1958 after 11 of the previous 12 matches had been drawn.
 In 10 matches for Surrey later that season he scored two centuries, and he finished the first-class season with 962 runs at 35.62.
 He was named the Cricket Writers' Club Young Cricketer of the Year for 1972.

 He had a sound season with Surrey in 1973, making 751 runs at 30.04, but after that his form declined.
+He was notably omitted from the East Africa team (which included Kenya the country of his birth) selected to play in the inaugural Cricket World Cup in 1975.
+Despite his experience in first-class cricket he was overlooked likely as selectors supposedly made a point of picking players that were currently living and playing in East Africa.

-He retired from first-class cricket after the 1975 season.
+Owen-Thomas retired from first-class cricket after the 1975 season.
 He continued to play club cricket and other matches, appearing several times for Lavinia, Duchess of Norfolk's XI in the 1980s.
 In the 1976–77 season, Owen-Thomas was a member of the MCC team that was the first international cricket team to tour Bangladesh.

 Later life

-He qualified as a solicitor in 1979, and started his own practice in London in 1987, but was struck off in 2008 for breaches of the Solicitors' Accounts Rules.
+Owen-Thomas qualified as a solicitor in 1979, and started his own practice in London in 1987, but was struck off in 2008 for breaches of the Solicitors' Accounts Rules.
 He was on the committee of Surrey County Cricket Club on occasions from 1994.

-He married the model Sara Walkden, and they had a son and a daughter, but the marriage ended in divorce.
+He married the model Sara Walkden.

-In 2006 he was diagnosed with prostate cancer, which he survived after a prostatectomy.
+In 2006, Owen-Thomas was diagnosed with prostate cancer, which he survived after a prostatectomy.